Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Introduction

 The paper proceeds as follows.
-Section \ref{sec:themodel} describes the semimartingale market model.
-Section \ref{sec:forwardutility} provides necessary and sufficient conditions for the existence of power FIPPs in this setting.
-Section \ref{sec:BSDE} studies the structure of power FIPPs in a market model enhanced with an additional semimartingale factor process, and relates them to the solutions of infinite horizon quadratic BSDEs driven by semimartingales.
-Section~\ref{sec:FHJB} relates the factor representation of solutions to these BSDEs to the smooth solutions of forward HJB equations.
-Technical proofs of supporting results, that are not in the main body, are delegated to Appendix~\ref{app:proof1}.
-We collect mathematical symbolism in the table below, and refer to it when needed in the main body.
+In Section \ref{sec:themodel}, we describe the semimartingale market model.
+In Section \ref{sec:forwardutility}, we provide necessary and sufficient conditions for the existence of power FIPPs in this setting.
+In Section \ref{sec:BSDE}, we study the structure of power FIPPs in a market model enhanced with an additional semimartingale factor process, and relate them to {a triplet of processes which admit an integral representation w.r.t. the semimartingale factor.} In Section~\ref{sec:FHJB}, we relate the factor representation of {the triplet} to the smooth solution of a forward HJB equation.
+Some technical proofs of supporting results are delegated to the Appendix.
+We collect mathematical symbolism in the following table, and refer to it whenever needed in the main body.

 {\bf List of symbols}

 { }